-The complaints committee will consist of at least three TPA staff with no prior involvement or knowledge of the complaint.
+The complaints committee (also referred to as the 'panel') will consist of at least three The Pivot Academy staff with no prior involvement or knowledge of the complaint.
 One panel member will be independent of the management and running of the school.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.